salimkarbm/Nimiq/README.md

-## FENG
+## NIMIQ

-Feng is an image processing api that resizes jpeg image to a thumbnail sized image.
+Nimiq is an image processing api that resizes jpeg image to a thumbnail sized image.

 ## Project Description

- Feng is an API that can be use in two diffrent ways, a simple placeholder API that allow you to place images into your frontend wtih the size set via URL parameters.
+ Nimiq is an API that can be use in two diffrent ways, a simple placeholder API that allow you to place images into your frontend wtih the size set via URL parameters.
 The second use case is as a library to server properly scaled versions of your images to the frontend to reduce page load size.

 ## Project tools and frameworks
 ```